February 17, 2021 5 min read

 All you need to do is prepare five topics for five days of live streaming.
 This is typically part of your “module one” of your course.
 Why?
 Because at the end of the challenge you would pitch your course, which would be the next logical step for your attendees to take.

 For example, my course is called “From Idea to Course.”
-It’s a full-stack online course that teaches people exactly how to turn an idea into a finished course, including all the and marketing strategies someone needs to go through in order to create a product that sells and is scalable.
+It’s a full-stack online course that teaches people exactly how to turn an idea into a finished course, including all the research and marketing strategies someone needs to go through in order to create a product that sells and is scalable.

 When I run my five-day challenge, I teach parts of module one, because that’s usually where everyone starts.
 It’s called “How to Get Your Course Idea Kick-Started” — because it all starts with one idea.